How should we respond to the RA mortality gap?

 Response by physicians

 Physicians should not neglect to follow up symptoms in Rheumatoid Arthritis patients because they are “chronically” ill and have many ailments.
-RA-ers may be viewed as having recurrent and persistent complaints.
+People with the disease may be viewed as having too many recurrent and persistent complaints.
 Health care providers can begin to view them as whiners and neglect to investigate every complaint.
 However, high blood pressure, anemia, osteoporosis, and pneumonia are just as critical in patients who already plagued with Rheumatoid Arthritis.

 Response by everyone

-At this point, there is so little general knowledge about Rheumatoid Arthritis that RA-ers themselves must go through a period of learning about RA after diagnosis so that they can pursue proper treatment.
+At this point, there is so little general knowledge about Rheumatoid Arthritis that patients themselves must go through a period of learning about the disease after diagnosis so that they can pursue proper treatment.
 Family members and society in general must also be educated about RA and the needs of those who have it.
 Too often, there are no modifications of expectations for those who are suddenly disabled by Rheumatoid Arthritis.
-That can make it difficult for RA-ers to obtain the assistance that they need.
+That can make it difficult for people with rheumatoid disease to obtain the assistance that they need.

 Responding with research